 - Nausea and vomiting

-The symptoms of diverticulitis depend on many factors, including the location of the inflamed diverticula in the abdomen, the severity of the inflammatory process, and the presence of complications (see below).
+Diverticulitis symptoms depend on many factors, including the location of the inflamed diverticula in the abdomen, the severity of the inflammatory process, and the presence of complications (see below).

-Some people have a single, acute episode of diverticulitis, never to have the problem again.
+Some people have a single, acute episode experiencing symptoms of diverticulitis, never to have the problem again.
 Other people may suffer from recurrent, distinct episodes.
-In these cases, the lower abdominal pain is often severe and comes on suddenly, but it can also be mild and become worse over several days.
-The intensity of the pain can fluctuate.
+In these cases, the diverticulitis pain is often severe and comes on suddenly, but it can also be mild and become worse over several days.
+The intensity of the diverticulitis pain can fluctuate.

 Occasionally, diverticulitis leads to bleeding; infections; small tears, called perforations; or blockages in the colon.
 Bleeding diverticula can lead to blood in the stool.
 Infected diverticula can form abscesses or can perforate and leak infected fluid into the abdominal cavity, which can lead to body-wide infection (sepsis), fever, chills, and severe abdominal pain.